|28A.01||CITATION, MINNESOTA CONSOLIDATED FOOD LICENSING LAW.|

 (4) a representative of the United States Department of Agriculture;

-(6) one person from the University of Minnesota knowledgeable in food and food safety issues; and
+(7) one member from the University of Minnesota knowledgeable in food and food safety issues; and

 (i) two persons are health or food professionals;